How to Write a Fiction Novel Step by Step

 (A lemon?
 Does anyone like Adventure Time?)

-I hope that I have convinced you that you need to outline your story, ANY story that you want to write.
+I hope that I have convinced you that you could benefit from outlining your story.

 However, I do believe that there’s a phase BEFORE that.